Thomas Gordon Hayes

-Biography
+Early life

 Born in Anne Arundel County, Maryland, Hayes served in the 17th Virginia Infantry and in the unit that become the 10th Virginia Cavalry as a young man before entering Virginia Military Institute in January 1862.
 When the Civil War began, Hayes served in the Confederate army along with 247 VMI cadets who fought at the Battle of New Market.
-After the end of the Civil War, he came to Baltimore but soon returned to Virginia where he graduated in 1867 and started as an assistant professor of mathematics.
+After the end of the Civil War, he came to Baltimore but soon returned to Virginia where he graduated in 1867.

+Career

+He then started as an assistant professor of mathematics.
 Hayes later moved to the Kentucky Military Institute, near Frankfort, where her served as a professor of natural sciences.
 While living in Kentucky, Hayes studied law and was admitted to the bar in Kentucky, before returning to Baltimore in 1872.

 Hayes was elected to the Maryland House of Delegates, serving in the 1880 session, and served in the Maryland Senate in 1884 and 1886.
 On June 1, 1886, President Grover Cleveland appointed Hayes as the United States District Attorney for Maryland.
 Hayes was elected as Mayor of Baltimore on May 2, 1899, defeating the incumbent Republican Mayor William T. Malster by 8,748 votes.
 Hayes lost in the Democratic primary to Robert McLane who succeeded him as Mayor in 1903.

+Death and legacy

 Thomas G. Hayes died on August 27, 1915.
 A statue of Hayes by Edward Berge was unveiled at the Baltimore City Hall on May 5, 1919.